Mizuno Wave Enigma Review

 I’m looking forward to training more in this shoe, not only because it’s been refreshing to return to a structured shoe, but also because they are built for the long haul.
 Some outsoles this year that I’ve tested were falling apart by the time I reached 150 miles in them (in an attempt to become super lightweight, no doubt), but these Mizunos are built in every way to go the long haul.
 The outsole is extremely durable and long lasting (by the time the above photos were taken I’d already put 50 miles on them), but doesn’t sacrifice grip at all – wet pavement wasn’t a problem.

 The bottom line – if you aren’t making the leap into the barefoot movement (or haven’t even heard of it), and still would like a consistent, neutral cushioned shoe with some structure for those longer runs, look no further.
 Not only will you be happy with the longevity of this particular model, you’ll get to be the dark horse in any race you partake in.
 Literally, because everyone else will be wearing various shades of fluorescent pink.
-Stalk on over to www.mizunousa.com and check them out of yourself.
+For more info on the Wave Enigma and other Mizuno footwear, visit www.mizunousa.com.